-Parent / Educator Communication
+Parent / Teacher Communication

 Information regarding your child's day will be documented and available for you each afternoon.
-The information provided includes details regarding sleep, toileting, meals and activities (if appropriate).
-You can locate this in the foyer on the Sleep and Meals chart.
-Daily Reflections will be displayed in your child's room and emailed to you at the end of each day.
+The information provided may include details regarding sleep, toileting, meals and activities (if appropriate).
+You can locate this in the foyer on the Kiosk and for nappies, in the nappy change area.
+Daily Reflections are available on Storypark and we have floor books on display in the rooms with current inquiries.
 Our Team Members will speak to you informally at drop off and pick up times should any issue arise during the day we will give you a courtesy call to discuss.